The Procter & Gamble (NYSE:PG) Posts Earnings Results, Beats Expectations By $0.02 EPS

-The Procter & Gamble (NYSE:PG) released its quarterly earnings results on Monday.
-The company reported $1.61 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.59 by $0.02, MarketWatch Earnings reports.
-The business had revenue of $20.34 billion for the quarter, compared to the consensus estimate of $19.87 billion.
+The Procter & Gamble (NYSE:PG) announced its quarterly earnings data on Monday.
+The company reported $1.61 earnings per share for the quarter, topping analysts’ consensus estimates of $1.59 by $0.02, MarketWatch Earnings reports.
 The Procter & Gamble had a net margin of 18.80% and a return on equity of 31.49%.
-The business’s revenue was up 5.3% on a year-over-year basis.
-During the same period in the previous year, the firm earned $1.63 EPS.
+The company had revenue of $20.34 billion during the quarter, compared to analyst estimates of $19.87 billion.
+During the same period in the previous year, the business earned $1.63 EPS.
+The firm’s revenue for the quarter was up 5.3% on a year-over-year basis.

-The company also recently disclosed a quarterly dividend, which will be paid on Monday, November 15th.
-Shareholders of record on Friday, October 22nd will be given a dividend of $0.8698 per share.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, November 15th.
+Investors of record on Friday, October 22nd will be issued a $0.8698 dividend.
 The ex-dividend date of this dividend is Thursday, October 21st.
-This represents a $3.48 dividend on an annualized basis and a yield of 2.46%.
-The Procter & Gamble’s payout ratio is currently 61.48%.
+This represents a $3.48 dividend on an annualized basis and a yield of 2.45%.
+The Procter & Gamble’s dividend payout ratio is presently 61.48%.

-In related news, CEO Marylynn Fergusonmchugh sold 49,899 shares of the stock in a transaction dated Wednesday, August 4th.
-The shares were sold at an average price of $143.32, for a total value of $7,151,524.68.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, Director Nelson Peltz sold 207,000 shares of the stock in a transaction dated Tuesday, August 31st.
-The shares were sold at an average price of $142.43, for a total transaction of $29,483,010.00.
+In other news, CEO Gary A. Coombe sold 20,000 shares of the business’s stock in a transaction that occurred on Friday, August 20th.
+The stock was sold at an average price of $145.22, for a total transaction of $2,904,400.00.
+Following the transaction, the chief executive officer now owns 33,835 shares of the company’s stock, valued at approximately $4,913,518.70.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Also, Director Nelson Peltz sold 207,000 shares of the company’s stock in a transaction on Tuesday, August 31st.
+The shares were sold at an average price of $142.43, for a total value of $29,483,010.00.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 748,024 shares of company stock worth $106,760,698.
-Corporate insiders own 0.51% of the company’s stock.
+Over the last three months, insiders sold 748,024 shares of company stock worth $106,760,698.
+0.51% of the stock is owned by insiders.

-An institutional investor recently bought a new position in The Procter & Gamble stock.
-OLD Mission Capital LLC purchased a new position in shares of The Procter & Gamble Company (NYSE:PG) during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm purchased 2,508 shares of the company’s stock, valued at approximately $349,000.
-62.51% of the stock is currently owned by institutional investors and hedge funds.
+A hedge fund recently bought a new stake in The Procter & Gamble stock.
+OLD Mission Capital LLC bought a new position in The Procter & Gamble Company (NYSE:PG) in the 3rd quarter, according to its most recent filing with the SEC.
+The institutional investor bought 2,508 shares of the company’s stock, valued at approximately $349,000.
+Institutional investors own 62.51% of the company’s stock.

 Procter & Gamble Co engages in the provision of branded consumer packaged goods.
 It operates through the following segments: Beauty; Grooming; Health Care; Fabric & Home Care; and Baby, Feminine & Family Care.
 The Beauty segment offers hair, skin, and personal care.
 The Grooming segment comprises of shave care like female and male blades and razors, pre and post shave products, and appliances.